learn-co-curriculum/reading-ios-filtering-basic/README.md

 Anytime that we begin interacting with a large set of data, filtering out the relevant pieces of information becomes increasingly important.
 Imagine the real-world case of needing to sift through thousands of contacts to find only those with a specific zip code or telephone area code.
 Constructing a filter is the typical way to get the computer to do the sifting for you.
 In fact, this is how "search" bars typically work.

-In this reading, we'll be working with a data set (an array of dictionaries) containing information (name, age, and height) on each of the fourteen adventuring heroes from J.R.R.
+In this reading, we'll be working with a nested data structure (an array with 14 dictionaries) containing information (name, age, and height) on each of the fourteen adventuring heroes from J.R.R.
 Tolkien's *The Hobbit*.
 This set of sample data is sufficiently large to meaningfully apply a few different filters, and should be inferred as being "in scope" for all of the examples throughout this reading:

 ```objc
 NSArray *middleEarthers = @[ @{ @"name"   : @"Bilbo"  ,